Building strategy slide decks isn’t just about fancy charts and data. You also need to understand how to build conceptual or qualitative slides.

 Tables are a good way to summarize quantitative information.
 They are most commonly used to break down a calculation or show a complex quantitative output.
 Plus, you can turn your table into a heatmap by colorizing the cells based on their values.

 You can check out more examples of tables and heatmaps in our slide library.

 Text slides are simply slides with text on them.
 But not all text slides are made the same.

 The thing that differentiates good text slides from bad text slides is structure.
 Good text slides are structured in a way that makes it easy for the reader to understand the dense text.
 So think about how you can break up your text into logical groupings or categories.

-For example, in the L.E.K Consulting example above, they’ve categorised six key trends and structured their text into a two groups: a description of the trend and the implication of the trend.
+For example, in the L.E.K Consulting example above, they’ve categorized six key trends and structured their text into two groups: a description of the trend and the implication of the trend.
 They’ve also used icons to break up the text.